1 IN 2

 • breast swelling and tenderness

-• trouble with thinking and memory
+• mood swings, depression, trouble with thinking and memory

 • loss of bone density (osteoporosis) – calcium and vitamin D supplements and regular exercise help reduce this risk

 For ways to manage side effects, talk to your treatment team or visit the Prostate Cancer Foundation of Australia for more information and support.
+For information about erectile and other sexual health issues, visit Healthy Male.

 Advanced prostate cancer treatment